 Students in our sixth form enjoy a wide range of activities and events throughout the year.
-It is busy place, with so many facets to it; The Big 6, The Bush Telegraph, The Senior Student Leadership and Service Award, Bursaries, Christmas in the Sixth Form, Parking at the Sixth Form, The Study Centre, UCAS and careers to name just a few.
+It is busy place, with so many facets to it; The Bush Telegraph, Team 16+, The Shield, extracurricular activities, trips, Duke of Edinburgh, The British Exploring Society, UCAS and Apprenticeship applications, and while recognising and participating in annual charity event.

-The Sixth Form is led by an Achievement Leader and a team of tutors committed to a holistic approach to supporting individuals, which focuses on academic success, social development and a community ethos.
+The Sixth Form is led by the Assistant Principal – Head of Sixth Form and a team of tutors committed to a holistic approach to supporting individuals, which focuses on academic success, social development and a community ethos.

-Tutors meet with students on a weekly basis to monitor academic and social progress and support the enrichment program within the Sixth Form.
+Tutors meet with students three times a week to monitor academic and social progress and deliver the pastoral programme within the Sixth Form.
 A very strong level of pastoral care and guidance ensures that students are well prepared for the challenges of further study, university application or employment.

 The Long Eaton School 16+ Centre is located in the Long Eaton School.
 We are a 10 minute walk from the Long Eaton train station and a 5 minute walk from bus routes that take in Castle Donington, Sawley, Ilkeston, Sandiacre, Nottingham and Derby.
 In your search, look for NG10 3NP.